adscorp100/mdhomecarebuild/src/content/services/specialist-disability-accommodation.md

 - Different SDA design categories and their funding levels
 - How SDA works alongside other NDIS supports

-###
+### Finding the Right SDA Match in {suburb}

-Finding the Right SDA Match in {suburb}We work collaboratively with participants, their families, and support coordinators in {suburb} to:
+We work collaboratively with participants, their families, and support coordinators in {suburb} to:

 - Assess individual housing needs and preferences
 - Match participants with suitable SDA properties in {suburb}